-If you need to take a drive test to get your license, you must test with a DMV contracted Class C testing business.
+If you need to take a drive test to get your license, you must test with DMV or a DMV contracted Class C testing business.

 - Provide drive tests approved by DMV;